adrianadermon/academic_website/content/research/absolute-mobility.md

 +++
-title = "Trends in Absolute Income Mobility in North America and Europe"
+title = "Measuring Absolute Income Mobility: Lessons from North America and Europe"

-abstract = "We compute rates of absolute upward income mobility for the 1960--1987 birth cohorts in eight countries in North America and Europe.
-Rates and trends in absolute mobility varied dramatically across countries during this period: the US and Canada saw upward mobility rates near 50% for recent cohorts, while countries like Norway and Finland saw sustained rates above 70%.
-Decomposition analysis suggests that differences in the marginal  income  distributions,  especially  the  amount  of  cross-cohort income inequality, were the primary driver of differing mobility rates across countries.
-We also demonstrate that absolute mobility rates can be accurately estimated without linked parent-child data."
+abstract = "We use linked parent-child administrative data for five countries in North America and Europe, and detailed survey data for two more, to investigate methodological challenges in the estimation of absolute income mobility.
+We show that the commonly used \"copula and marginals\" approximation methods perform well across countries in our sample, and the greatest challenges to their accuracy stem not from assumptions about relative mobility rates over time but from the use of non-representative marginal income distributions.
+We also provide a multi-country analysis of sensitivity to specification decisions related to age of income measurement, income concept, family structure, and price index."

 authors = ["Robert Manduca", "Maximilian Hell", "Adrian Adermon", "Jo Blanden", "Espen Bratberg", "Anne C. Gielen", "Hans van Kippersluis", "Keun Bok Lee", "Stephen Machin", "Martin D. Munk", "Martin Nybom", "Yuri Ostrovsky", "Sumaiya Rahman", "Outi Sirniö"]

 publication = "DIAL Working Paper"

-revise = "Revise and resubmit at *American Economic Journal: Applied Economics*"
+revise = "Accepted for publication in *American Economic Journal: Applied Economics*"

 url_pdf = "/pdf/Trends_in_Absolute_Income_Mobility_DIAL_2021.pdf"
 url_journal = "https://dynamicsofinequality.org/publication/trends-in-absolute-income-mobility-in-north-america-and-europe/"